jaburns/NintendoSpy/README.md

 4. Install my Arduino ClassicControllerSpy library.
 Installation directions are [here](https://github.com/zoggins/ClassicControllerSpy#installation).

-5. Download and unzip the [latest release of RetroSpy somewhere](https://github.com/zoggins/RetroSpy/releases/latest).
+5. Download and unzip the [latest release of RetroSpy](https://github.com/zoggins/RetroSpy/releases/latest) somewhere.

 6. Select File->Open and open the ``firmware.ino`` file from the firmware folder of the unzipped RetroSpy release.

 7. Now uncomment the option for the operation mode (which controller) you will use.
-Note I am using a SNES controller here.
-MODE_SEGA is for Genesis & MODE_CLASSIC is for SMS/Atari.
+Note that `MODE_SNES` is uncommented.
 ![](https://raw.githubusercontent.com/sk84uhlivin/RetroSpy/readme/docs/tutorial-images/readme_images/uncomment.png)

 8. Hit the upload button (right pointing arrow) located just under the 'Edit' menu, this will upload and run the software on the Arduino.
 It should look like the following image.
 Once successfully uploaded, you won't have to upload software again to the Arduino again unless you want to change controller modes.

 ![](https://raw.githubusercontent.com/sk84uhlivin/RetroSpy/readme/docs/tutorial-images/readme_images/upload.png)